grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 ## Epilogue

 Time to leave Johnny and Benjamin, at least for now.
-I actually planned to make this chapter longer, and cover all the other operations, but I fear I would make this too long and bore you.
+I planned to make this chapter longer, and cover all the other operations, but I fear Ii would make it boring.
 You should have a feel of how the TDD cycle looks like, especially since Johnny and Benjamin had a lot of conversations on many other topics in the meantime.
 I will be revisiting these topics later in the book.
 For now, if you felt lost or unconvinced on any of the topics mentioned by Johnny, don't worry -- I don't expect you to be proficient with any of the techniques shown in this chapter just yet.
 The time will come for that.

 [^prefactoring]: K. Pugh, Prefactoring, O'Reilly Media, 2005